 The primary difference between custom-made shoes and custom orthotics is that custom-made shoes are designed to be worn just like a basic pair of shoes.
 Once you’ve received your pair of custom-made shoes, all you need to do is slip them on to start the healing process.
 Custom orthotics are insoles that can be placed in custom-made shoes or in a standard pair of shoes.
 Orthotics can be additive to custom-made shoes.

 Custom-made shoes offer some distinct advantages and disadvantages that you should be aware of.
-For one, these shoes provide great foot support, which is why they are commonly prescribed for more severe foot problems.
+For one, these shoes provide great foot support, which is why foot orthotics are commonly prescribed for more severe foot problems.
 Keep in mind that not having the right amount of foot support can lead to some of the more common foot problems like plantar fasciitis and flat feet.

 While custom-made shoes offer fantastic arch support, they also deliver enhanced support across every aspect of your foot and ankle.
 For instance, a well-made custom shoe should provide better cushioning below your heel.
 In the event that your foot pain is severe or you suffer from a chronic health condition of some sort, you may be prescribed with custom-made shoes.